 Use this when you know the role or person you need, even if no placeholder exists yet.

-Navigate to the tab and click in the top right corner.
+Navigate to the Requests tab and click "Add a request" in the top right corner.

 Use this when you’ve already defined placeholder roles in your project plan.

-In the , locate the placeholder and open the action menu.Select from the list.
-This will copy over the role data into a new request.
+In the project resourcing view, locate the placeholder and open the action menu.Select "Create a resourcing request" from the list.

 The role is automatically selected based on the placeholder in your project plan.
 This ensures consistency between your project structure and the resourcing request.